 You have considered visiting one of the Schengen countries to develop business ties.
 A stable economy that is always growing sounds promising.
 But do you need a visa?
-You might need a Schengen business visa and not knowing.
+You might need a Schengen business visa and not know.
 Yet, you could be exempt from it.

 This article will explain who needs a Business Schengen visa, its requirements, the application process, validity, FAQs, and more.

 Whether you need a Schengen Business visa or not depends on your nationality.
 First, you should know that the Schengen Business visa is a short-stay visa.
 It means you have permission to stay in the Schengen Area for 90 days.
 You may not stay longer by the law.

 Only a few countries are free of a Schengen visa.
 So they don’t need the Schengen Business visa.
-The nationals of these countries can visit all the Schengen Area without a visa.
+The nationals of these countries can visit all the Schengen Areas without a visa.
 They just need to have a valid passport or travel document.
 They are as follows:

 |Brunei Darussalam||Hong Kong||Malaysia|